tommurphy73/API/README.md

 Create a Sha256Hash of a string in the format of {0}.{1}, where {0} is the result of Stage 1, and {1} is your Application Secret.

+### 2.2 Using a Token

+Each Token generated is valid for 1 hour from the time of creation.
+The expiration time of the token is specified in the Token object returned with a succesful GetToken call.

+When calling a method or service that requires authenticaiton, you must include both a valid token, and your username.